cmstead/js-refactor/README.md

 - **Pull requests may not be claimed as intellectual property of a company or other external agency.**

 ## Updates ##

+### 2.14.1 ###

+- Enabled most refactorings in standard HTML within script tags
+    - Known issue: Rename is built into VS Code and does not support HTML

+### 2.13.1 ###

+- Fixed issue with arrow functions without parameters not converting to function expressions

 ### 2.13.0 ###